asciphx/ccORM/README.md

 If the switch changes, perform the required switch options, eg:
 ```
 cmake -DFastestDev=OFF -DIsDevMode=OFF --build ./
-cmake -DFastestDev=ON -DIsDevMode=OFF --build ./
+cmake -DFastestDev=OFF -DIsDevMode=ON --build ./
 cmake -DFastestDev=ON -DIsDevMode=ON --build ./
 ```
 then
 ```
 cmake --build .
 ```
-...or then add it where you need to connect to the library target_link_libraries(main ${MYSQL_LIBRARY}) perhaps
+Or the following method corresponds to the above switch options.
 This is just an example.
-Note: please modify the `build_linux.sh` file .Through `sh ./build_linux.sh` compilation
+Note: please modify 'build' yourself_ linux.
+SH ` file Pass ` sh/ build_ linux.
+SH ` compile
 ```
-g++ -std=c++17 *.cc -o main -I./src -ldl -Wstack-protector -fstack-protector-all
--pthread -ggdb -lmariadb -lmariadbclient -Wwrite-strings -lssl -lcrypto -lz -fPIC
+g++ -DFastestDev=0 -DIsDevMode=0 ...
+In the online environment, the table will not be rebuilt
+g++ -DFastestDev=0 -DIsDevMode=1 ...
+Do not re create the table (the table structure is not changed and can be used), and the development environment
+g++ -DFastestDev=1 -DIsDevMode=1 ...
+Each time, the table will be rebuilt to develop the environment
 ```
 # Supported compilers(minimum version):
     - Linux: G++ 9.2, Clang++ 9.0